UPPMAX/HPC-python/docs/day2/interactive.rst

 Here we define an interactive session as a session with direct access to a compute node.
 Or alternatively: an interactive session is a session, in which there is no queue before a command is run on a compute node.

-This differs between HPC2N and UPPMAX :
+This differs between the centers :

 - HPC2N: the user remains on a login node.
   All commands can be sent directly to the compute node using ``srun``